HM Prison Dhurringile: Work

 All prisoners were expected to work while located at the prison.
 There were a variety of work opportunities.
 The main two industries were wooden products and metal fabrication, where most prisoners were placed upon reception.
 Other areas of work included Horticulture (working in the main orchards), Maintenance, Gardening, or "Billet" (cleaner) jobs.

 The prison was also a working dairy farm, with about 15 prisoners working in the dairy.
 This work involved being woken and let out of their units at 5:30 am to milk the cows.
-The dairy workers also milked again at about 4 pm.
+The dairy workers also milked again at about 4:00 pm.
 They worked a six-day week with one day off.
 Dairy workers had their own special canteen times, as they were working during the hours when other prisoners were able to attend the canteen and similar activities.

 History

 HM Prison Dhurringile was established in 1965 when the Government of Victoria acquired the Dhurringile mansion and former estate from the Presbyterian Church of Australia, who had used the site for the then recently-defunct Dhurringile Rural Training Farm.
-The site had earlier operated as an internment camp and prisoner of war camp during World War II.